norzvic/academic-kickstart/content/home/about.md

 # Biography

-Ke Nie is a doctoral student at University of California, San Diego, whose research interests lie in the intersection of sociology of culture and economic sociology.
-Specifically, his research focuses on the market of cultural production and consumption.
-He is recently studying how economic conditions and political practices affect the form and content of cultural products.
-Before joining the doctoral program at UCSD, he worked as a journalist and an avocational musician in China.
+Ke Nie is a doctoral student in sociology at University of California, San Diego, who studies sociology of culture, economic sociology, and political sociology.
+Specifically, his research focuses on cultural market and cultural policy.
+He is recently working on projects regarding how economic/political institutions and policies affect the production and consumption of cultural artifacts.
+Before joining the doctoral program at UCSD, he was a journalist and musician in China.